mavethee/Hackintosh-OpenCore-EFI-HP-Z420/README.md

 ## Monterey NOTE:

-Current config is cleared out from OCLP specific options so if you don't need OCLP to patch your dGPU, **you're good to go.**
+Current config is prepared for booting Ventura so if you want to run Monterey with supported dGPU, **revert Ventura NOTE steps.**

+For unsupported dGPU, follow the steps below:

-Stay on MacPro7,1 for USB mapping sake as explained above.
+- Stay on MacPro7,1 for USB mapping sake as explained above.

 But if you have Kepler or some other dropped dGPU you have to sacrifice a few things: